 The chemotherapy drugs ifosfamide and cyclophosphamide can sometimes irritate the lining of the bladder.
 This can cause bleeding from the bladder and may show up as blood in your urine (pee).
 This is called haematuria.
 Mesna helps protect your bladder to prevent irritation and bleeding.

 Cyclophosphamide only causes bleeding from the bladder when it is given in high doses.
 Most people who have treatment with cyclophosphamide do not have it as a high dose.
-They will not need to take mesna.
-But mesna is given if your treatment involves having high doses of cyclophosphamide.
+They will not need mesna.
 Your doctor can tell you if you are having a high dose of cyclophosphamide.

 While you are having mesna, your urine (pee) is tested for signs of blood.
 If you have blood in your urine, you will be given extra mesna.

-You can help to protect your bladder during your treatment by:
+Doing these things can help protect your bladder during treatment:

 Mesna can be given in the following ways:

 - As a drip (infusion) into a vein at the same time as your chemotherapy

 - As a liquid that you drink.
 The mesna liquid is added to a flavoured soft drink, such as orange juice or cola.
-It can be kept in a sealed container in a fridge for up to 24 hours after mixing.
-Your doctor, nurse or pharmacist can explain more about this to you
+Your doctor, nurse or pharmacist can explain more about this to you.

 - As a tablet.
 The tablets can be taken with food or on an empty stomach.
 If you are given tablets, it is important to take them as exactly as your nurse or pharmacist explains.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.